nmpcabaylo31-alt/FA-1/README.md

 """
 Distance Calculator
 --------------------
-Calculates the straight-line (Euclidean) distance between two points on a 2D plane, given their (x, y) coordinates.
+Calculates the straight-line (Pythagorean) distance between two points on a 2D plane, given their (x, y) coordinates.

 Formula used: